GezahegnTsegaye/NSPRO/README.md

-# NSPRO
+# Network Security Project (NSPRO)

+Simulating network security for sample filtering on different organization

-Simple project using Bayes algorithm for Spam filtering
+The project uses java using swing interface development and Bayes algorithm for Spam filtering